ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 OAuth2 token issuing requires several additional configurations for the `oauth2:DirectTokenConfig` including:

-* `accessToken` - Access token for the authorization endpoint.
+* `accessToken` - Access token for the authorization endpoint
-* `refreshConfig` - Configurations for refreshing the access token.
+* `refreshConfig` - Configurations for refreshing the access token
-  * `refreshUrl` - Refresh token URL for the refresh token server.
+  * `refreshUrl` - Refresh token URL for the refresh token server
-  * `refreshToken` - Refresh token for the refresh token server.
+  * `refreshToken` - Refresh token for the refresh token server
-  * `clientId` - Client ID for authentication with the authorization endpoint.
+  * `clientId` - Client ID for authentication with the authorization endpoint
-  * `clientSecret` - Client secret for authentication with the authorization endpoint.
+  * `clientSecret` - Client secret for authentication with the authorization endpoint
-  * `scopes` - Scope of the access request.
+  * `scopes` - Scope of the access request
-  * `credentialBearer` - How authentication credentials are sent to the authorization endpoint.
+  * `credentialBearer` - How authentication credentials are sent to the authorization endpoint
-  * `clientConfig` - HTTP client configurations, which calls the authorization endpoint.
+  * `clientConfig` - HTTP client configurations, which calls the authorization endpoint
-* `clockSkewInSeconds` - Clock skew in seconds.
+* `clockSkewInSeconds` - Clock skew in seconds
-* `retryRequest` - Retry the request if the initial request returns a 401 response.
+* `retryRequest` - Retry the request if the initial request returns a 401 response
-* `credentialBearer` - How authentication credentials are sent to the authorization endpoint.
+* `credentialBearer` - How authentication credentials are sent to the authorization endpoint
-  - `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header.
+  - `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
-  - `http:POST_BODY_BEARER|NO_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request.
+  - `http:POST_BODY_BEARER|NO_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request

 The `oauth2:DirectTokenConfig` record should be provided into the `oauth2:OutboundOAuth2Provider` when initializing and the initialized `oauth2:OutboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.